Banana Cottage Cheese Pancakes: No Oats, No Flour

 Cook Banana Cottage Cheese Pancakes to Perfection

 Heat a nonstick pan over medium heat.
-I love using my ceramic pan because I am not a fan of Teflon-coated types.
-This one from Amazon is great.
 Add a little cooking spray, coconut oil, or butter.
 This prevents sticking.

 Freezing and Storing